 As this is "Pinyin Joe's" website, you won't see much here about other input methods, but here are a few items you may find interesting:

-- If you need to input characters by radical, stroke, or Unicode number, I discuss IME Pads on the Windows 10 advanced feaures page, and I add discussion of other tools in my introduction to fonts and input methods for ancient, classical and rare/obscure Chinese characters, because I get questions about those topics mostly from scholars working with older texts.
+- If you need to input characters by radical, stroke, or Unicode number, I discuss IME Pads on the Windows 10 advanced feaures page, and I add discussion of other tools in my introduction to fonts and input methods for ancient, classical and rare/obscure Chinese characters.

-- There are also Chinese text-to-speech features (with the voice of Microsoft Lili) in there somewhere, and I will write a bit about how to install speech features too.
+- There are also Chinese text-to-speech options (with the voice of Microsoft Lili) in there somewhere, and I will write a bit about how to install speech features too.

 - And there are a bunch of other fun features I hope to post about here soon!

 Windows 10 Chinese handwriting input, speech input, & language packs

 Windows 10 advanced features: desktop language bar, IME Pad, and more

 Windows 10 missing, broken, and just plain lame Chinese features